-Projects Operating conditions Differences from the Sustainable Development Best Practice Principles for TWSE/TPEx Listed Companies and reasons Yes No Abstract descriptions work to avoid crowded transportation, and offers paid vaccination leave to maintain employee safety and health.
-For a safe and healthy working environment, the Company holds labor safety and health education training at least every six months. , t 2.
-Describe the relevant certifications obtained by the company, which should be valid as of the date of printing of the annual report, and the scope of coverage.
+Projects 1 Operating conditions Differences from the Sustainable Development Best Practice Principles for Yes No Abstract descriptions TWSE/TPEx Listed Companies and reasons work to avoid crowded transportation, and offers paid vaccination leave to maintain employee safety and health.
+For a safe and healthy working environment, the Company holds labor safety and health education training at least every six months.
+2. Describe the relevant certifications obtained by the company, which should be valid as of the date of printing of the annual report, and the scope of coverage.
 The Company has obtained OHSAS 18001 and Sedex audit.
 3. Describe the number of employee accidents, the number of employees, the ratio of the total number of employees, and the related improvement measures for the current year.
 The number of employee accidents in 2021 was 3, accounting for 0.29% of the total number of employees.
 The improvement measures are to strengthen employee occupational safety training and traffic safety promotion.
 (4) Does the company have an effective career development program for its employees?
 V Every year, our supervisors and employees discuss the career development of our employees through performance appraisal, and set up the next year's plan.
 To encourage lifelong learning, to enrich professional knowledge, to improve professional skills and humanities, and to improve service quality and performance, the Company provides all employees with multiple channels for further education.
-No significant differences All full-time employees who submit an application for further education, stating the subject matter, the method and professional
+All full-time employees who submit an application for further education, stating the subject matter, the method and professional

-Projects Operating conditions Differences from the Sustainable Development Best Practice Principles for TWSE/TPEx Listed Companies and reasons Yes No Abstract descriptions relevance, and the benefits for future performance improvement, can be supported by the Company to participate in various on-the-job education and training courses after approval by the human resources department and supervisors.
-In accordance with the succession plan for senior management, the Company also arranges for employees to attend on-the- job training courses related to management.
-(5) Does the company follow relevant laws and regulations and international standards, and has a policy and complaint procedure to protect the rights of consumers or customers with regard to consumer health and safety, customer privacy, marketing and labeling of products and services?
+Projects Yes No Operating conditions Abstract descriptions Differences from the Sustainable Development Best Practice Principles for TWSE/TPEx Listed (5) December 11 and 1 and 1 and 1 T/ relevance, and the benefits for future performance improvement, can be supported by the Company to participate in various on-the-job education and training courses after approval by the human resources department and supervisors.
+In accordance with the succession plan for senior management, the Company also arranges for employees to attend on-the-job training courses related to management.
+Companies and reasons (5) Does the company follow relevant laws and regulations and international standards, and has a policy and complaint procedure to protect the rights of consumers or customers with regard to consumer health and safety, customer privacy, marketing and labeling of products and services?
 Describe the regulatory and international standards that govern each matter, and describe the name, content, and complaint procedures of the consumer or customer protection policy.
 The Company has quality contracts with key R&D and production suppliers to ensure the quality of the final products to be developed in the future, and has a laboratory for product testing and batch number traceability to ensure consumer safety.
 The Company has set up a sales department to provide customers with product services and consultation, and maintain a smooth contact channel with customers.
-In the internal control system, there is a chapter on customer complaint handling process, in which project managers and quality control unit will help to clarify the customer's situation within the first time, quickly eliminate the dissimilarities and give customers.
+In the internal control system, there is a chapter on customer complaint handling process, in which project managers and quality control unit will help to clarify the customer's situation within the first time, quickly eliminate the dissimilarities and give customers improvement plans and answers to protect the rights of customers.
 For the marketing and labeling of our products and services, we follow the relevant laws and regulations and international standards.
 No significant differences